2006 Swedish general election: Ruab

+Debates

 Results

 The final results were published on 21 September 2006 by the Swedish Election Authority (Valmyndigheten).
 Apart from separating the minor parties, there were no big changes to the preliminary count from the election night.
 6,892,009 people were eligible to vote in the election.
 The results are here compared with the 2002 election.
 There were 5,551,278 valid ballots cast, a turnout of 82%.